Acuminate – With a long-tapered, sharp tip, the sides concave.

 Rhomboid – Somewhat diamond-shaped.

-Rosette – A radiating cluster of leaves gen at or near ground level.
+Rosette – A radiating cluster of leaves, generally at or near ground level.

-Samara – An indehiscent winged fruit, esp on Acer.
+Samara – An indehiscent winged fruit, especially on maple trees (Acer).

 Scale – Any thin, flat, dry, membranous structure – not green.